GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 - In the previous article, we created the input form for the pet registration screen by adding components one by one, but it can be automatically generated in the same way as we created the pet edit screen.

 ---
-- Let's delete all components except the AppBar in the pet registration screen, add a Form component, and specify the Pet Collection to generate the form automatically.
+- Let's delete all components except "AppBar" in the pet registration screen, add a "Form" component, and specify "Pet Collection" to generate the form automatically.
-  - Please note that only the transition to the pet list screen after registration requires you to manually add an Action to the Submit Button.
+  - Then, manually add link to the pet list screen after registration by adding action to the Submit Button.

 ---
 Additional Information
-- Using the Form component, you can check if the required fields are filled in by simply checking the Required Error Text in the Field.
+- Using the Form component, you can check if the required fields are filled in by just checking "the Required Error Text" of the field item.
-- Use the Form component as much as possible when creating an input form.
+- Use the Form component as much as possible when creating input forms.
 ![bg right h:600px](images/2021-11-04-21-18-20.png)
 ![bg right h:600px](images/2021-11-04-21-05-30.png)

 ---
 Reference: The actual flow of application development in Adalo
 - In the sample application, we have proceeded with the following flow: UI creation > database design > linkage between them.
-  - This is because we thought it would be difficult to design the database without knowing what kind of screen we would need and what data we would need.
+  - This is because it seems difficult to design the database without knowing what kind of screen and data we need.
-- When actually developing an application with Adalo, I recommend that you first draw a UI sketch and identify the necessary data, and then design the database.
-By doing so, you can take advantage of automatic generation for subsequent UI creation.
+- When actually developing an application with Adalo, It is recommended that first draw a UI sketch and identify the necessary data, and then design the database.
+By doing so, you can take advantage of automatic generation for UI creation.
-  - However, the actual development will not be a one-way flow, but a trial-and-error process, alternating between database and UI.
+  - However, the actual development would not be a one-way flow, but a trial-and-error process, alternating between database design and UI design.

 ---
 #### Deleting Data